DustinWatts/YouTubeLiveChat/README.md

 To print out all the chat messages.
 Where [livechatid] the previously obtained LiveChatID.

-# NodeJS
+# NodeJS + npm

 Node.js is an open-source cross-platform JavaScript run-time environment.
 To install NodeJS:

 <code>sudo apt install nodejs</code>

-This will install both NodeJs and the npm package manager.
+npm is a package manager used to add modules to NodeJS.
+To install npm:

+<code>sudo apt install npm</code>

 # secret.json
 This is where your GoogleAPI API-key lives.

 # node-fetch
 node-fetch is a required module.
 After cloning, install using <code>npm install node-fetch</code>